 - Compassion from the heart.

-Ultimately, authentic leaders operate in alignment with their values.
+Ultimately, authentic leaders operate in alignment with their personal values.
 They influence and inspire others in the organisation by “lifting their veil” and revealing their true selves.
 In doing this, they humanise work operations, demonstrate credibility and build trust with those around them.

 Benefits of authentic leadership